 Chairman: Thank you.
-I'm sure with regards to housing, we'll take whatever money we can get, whether it's funny or not.
-Mr. Qavvik.
+I'm sure with regards to housing, we'll take whatever

 Mr. Qavvik (interpretation): Thank you, Mr. Chairman.
 This will be my last question.
 On page 10 in the business plan (interpretation ends) The last bullet, initiate a review of existing housing stock in all 25 communities to identify buildings to renovate or repurpose.